slamice/wri/hipsters/first-draft/ch02 - Jack's house.md

 I wondered about what the movie was about.
 I didn't know much about Ethan and Marley but I met them a few times when they picked Renee up.
 She knew them through practiced ayahuasca once a month in a forest.
 They puked the whole night together, calling it purging.
 Marley painted pictures of flowers and giggled every other word.
 Ethan was involved in two huge children's productions that made them well off for a while.
 They both wrote scripts for hollywood that couldn't make it past the noses of producers.
 But this time it was their movie, probably about something holistic and etherial like Super Yoga.

-Jack muttered in, "Yea they had auditions and yeeeeaaaa I can do that." but then he turned his attention to me, "Long time no see, so how's it going?" he patted me on the back, "How've you been, are you still working at the, what...
+Jack muttered in, "Yea they had auditions and yeeeeaaaa I can do that." but then he turned his attention to me, "Long time no see, so how's it going?" he patted me on the back, "How've you been?"

+"Are you still working at the, what...
 The software thing? place?"
+Sarah asked out of nowhere.

 "Yea I'm still there."